Shopify/ghostferry/master/_sources/technicaloverview.rst.txt

 ==================

-Ghostferry is a Go library to move data from one MySQL instance to another while the source (and possibly the target) the databases are online.
-In order to do this, Ghostferry must be able to copy the data from a source database to a target database while keeping track of all changes in the source database to apply it to the target database.
+Ghostferry is a Go library to move data from one MySQL instance to another while the source (and possibly the target) databases are online.
+In order to do this, Ghostferry must be able to copy the data from a source database to a target database while keeping track of all changes in the source database to apply them to the target database.
 This is implemented by SELECTing from the source database and INSERTing them into the target (copy) and applying the binlog changes from the source on the target (change synchronization).

 This setup has the advantage of working with essentially any configuration of MySQL.
-It also provides a seamless process as it is all contain in a single package, as opposed to split between multiple applications (mysqldump/xtrabackup and mysql replication).
+It also provides a seamless process as it is all contained in a single package, as opposed to split between multiple applications (mysqldump/xtrabackup and MySQL replication).

-It is important to note that Ghostferry is simple a part of the puzzle of a live database migration.
-For data integrity reasons, Ghostferry mandates that you stop writes to the dataset you are copying a stage of execution known as cutover.
-During the same stage of execution, you'll also likely need to repoint your database from the source to the target.
+It is important to note that Ghostferry is simply a part of the puzzle of a live database migration.
+For data integrity reasons, Ghostferry mandates that you stop writes to the dataset you are copying at a stage of execution called cutover.
+During the same stage of execution, you'll also likely need to instruct any applications accessing the source database to access the target database instead.

 To gain a better understanding of the overall process, let's take a look how Ghostferry works: